ufobat/zealline/README.md

 ## Usage

+The Z80 Assembler from project [z88dk](https://github.com/z88dk/z88dk) is used to assamble the source files.
+In order to get the "Demo Shell Application" you can compile it with:
+`z88dk-z80asm -b -I$ZOS_INCLUDE -oshell.bin src/shell.asm src/debug.asm src/strutils.asm src/zealline*.asm`

 To integrate `zealline` into your Zeal OS application, you will need to:

 1. Include the `zealline` assembly source files in your project.